AdaChain: A Learned Adaptive Blockchain: Introduction

-BaaS offerings have resulted in a large variety of possible smart contracts being deployed.
+BaaS offerings have resulted in a large variety of possible smart contract deployments.
 Different smart contracts may exhibit different workload characteristics, such as read/write ratios, skewness of popular keys, compute intensity, etc. To address these variations in workloads, there has been a proliferation of permissioned blockchain systems, e.g., Tendermint \cite{kwon2014tendermint}, Fabric \cite{androulaki2018hyperledger}, Fabric++ \cite{sharma2019blurring}, Fabric\# \cite{ruan2020transactional}, Streamchain \cite{istvan2018streamchain}, and ParBlockchain \cite{amiri2019parblockchain}.
-These blockchain systems present significant variation in architectural design, including the sequence in which ordering, execution and validation are done, the number of transactions in a block, stream processing (with no blocks), and the use of reordering and early aborts.
+These systems present significant variation in architectural design, including the number of transactions in a block, stream processing (with no blocks), the use of reordering and early aborts, and the sequence in which ordering, execution and validation are done.

 Past studies \cite{chacko2021my,ge2022hybrid} have shown that different blockchain architectures and hyperparameter settings are optimal for different workloads with varying properties (e.g. system load, write ratios, skewness, and compute intensity).
-We experimentally confirmed this observation: Figure~\ref{fig:motivation} shows the performance of various blockchain architectures across four different workloads, showcasing significant variations in throughput.
-For example, for Workload \wA\footnote{Details about each workload can be found in Tables~\ref{tbl:workloads}~and~\ref{tbl:workload_parameters}.}, which requires high levels of computation, an XOV architecture with reordering (e.g.,~Fabric++~\cite{sharma2019blurring}) provides the best throughput of all the tested architectures.
-On the other hand, for Workload \wD, which requires significantly less computation but has higher skewness, an OXII architecture (e.g.,~ParBlockchain~\cite{amiri2019parblockchain}) demonstrates the highest throughput.
-Clearly, there is some dependency between workload characteristics and the optimal blockchain architecture for that workload.
+We experimentally confirmed this observation.
+Figure~\ref{fig:motivation} shows the performance of various architectures across four different workloads, showcasing significant variations in throughput.
+For example, for Workload \A\footnote{Details about each workload can be found in Tables~\ref{tbl:workloads}~and~\ref{tbl:workload_parameters}.}, which is highly compute-intensive, an Execute-Order-Validate (XOV) architecture with reordering provides the best throughput.
+On the other hand, for Workload \D, which requires significantly less computation but has higher skewness, an Order-Parallel Execute (OXII) architecture demonstrates the highest throughput.
+This clearly shows the dependency between workload characteristics and the optimal blockchain architecture for each workload.

 Currently, BaaS providers must choose a single architecture to offer customers, potentially resulting in poor performance, as no single architecture provides dominant throughput.
 Even when the user has control over the blockchain architecture, choosing the right architecture and parameters is not easy given the large configuration space.
 Moreover, in a BaaS setting, the workload may fluctuate and change, as different tenants scale up or down their smart contracts deployments, and client requests fluctuate with different patterns throughout the day.
 Of course, one could imagine building a static mapping from workload characteristics to optimal blockchain architectures -- but this mapping would (1) be expensive to compute, (2) depend on the underlying hardware, (3) still be suboptimal for workloads that shift unexpectedly over time, and (4) require recomputing the mapping each time a new blockchain architecture is developed.